jhorology/generic-keyboard-with-cliplet/README.md

       }
   }
 ```
-flatten single line string put into clip or scene slot name in inspector panel. like this:
+Put flatten single line string into clip or scene slot name in inspector panel. like this:
 ```
 name:'MyClip', ch:1, note:64, que:function($){$.msg('Hello world!');}
 ```